Muqaddar Ka Sikandar

 Muqaddar Ka Sikandar was the highest-grossing Bollywood film of 1978, and the biggest Diwali blockbuster of all time.
 It was also the third highest-grossing Indian film of the decade, after Sholay and Bobby.
 Muqaddar Ka Sikandar was also an overseas blockbuster in the Soviet Union.

 At the 26th Filmfare Awards, it was nominated for nine Filmfare Awards, including Best Film, but did not win in any category.
 It was remade into the Telugu film Prema Tarangalu (1980), and in Tamil as Amara Kaaviyam (1981).
-The movie was the last movie of Amitabh Bachchan and Vinod Khanna.
+The movie was the last one where Amitabh Bachchan and Vinod Khanna appeared together.